 Is it OK to get a used child car seat?

 We highly advise you not to purchase a used child car seat.
 You may be risking your child’s life when you use a previously owned child car seat or booster seat.
-The American Academy of Pediatrics strongly recommends that you don’t buy or use a used car seat that:
+The American Academy of Pediatrics strongly recommends:

 Is it absolutely necessary to fill out the registration card that came with my new child car seat?